The Weakest Link (British game show): Voting and elimination

 At the end of every round, contestants must vote one player out of the game.
-Until the beginning of the next round, only the television audience knows exactly who the strongest and weakest links are statistically due to Briggs' narration.
+During the voting process, the narrator reveals to the viewers, though not the players, who the statistical strongest and weakest links were.
 While the contestants work as a team when answering questions, they are at this point encouraged to be ruthless with one another.
 Players often decide to vote off weaker rivals, but occasionally decide to eliminate stronger players as well, in hope that it then improves their chances of winning the game.
 After the revealing of the votes, the host will interrogate the players on their choice of voting, the reasons behind their choice, as well as their performance, background and their interests.
 After interrogation, the player with the most votes is given a stern "You are the weakest link.
-Goodbye!" or "With [#] votes, you are the weakest link.
+Goodbye!" or "I'm sorry to say that with [#] votes, you are the weakest link.
 Goodbye!" and must walk off the stage in what is called the "Walk of Shame."
 The eliminated contestant then delivers a brief confessional, summing up the experience of the show and occasionally taunting the team for voting them off, as well as providing opinion as to who is voted off next, and who is likely to win.

-In the event of a tie or draw, the strongest link has the final decision about who is eliminated.
-If he or she voted for a tied player, there is the option of sticking with their vote or changing it.
-Strongest links usually stick with their original choice, unless another player in the tie has voted for them.
-Occasionally, the strongest link has voted for someone who is not in the tie, and so is forced to make a decision one way or the other.
+In the event of a tie or draw, the strongest link must decide which of the tied players is eliminated.
+The strongest link is allowed to change their vote if they voted for one of the tied players; they usually do not, unless a different player voted for their elimination.